Program Summary for Members

 Alloya is confident members will continue to have access to their accounts, settlement funds and payment systems in the event of a significant business disruption; however, it is possible there may be some temporary disruption or change in the way accounts are accessed.
 Alloya will notify members of any such changes or disruptions by posting a notice on the corporate's website or through a message on our telephone system.

-To best prepare for such contingencies, we suggest credit union members become familiar with how to contact Alloya’s headquarters and major operations centers:
+To best prepare for such contingencies, we suggest credit union members become familiar with how to contact Alloya’s headquarters:

 Headquarters – Naperville, Illinois